mattruston/jekyll-now/architecture.md

 ![Seona Reid Building Interior](https://github.com/mattruston/mattruston.github.io/blob/master/images/Seona-Reid-Building-Interior.jpg?raw=true "Seona Reid Building Interior")
 [Source](http://www.archdaily.com/483381/seona-reid-building-steven-holl-architects/5317fdc9c07a80688c0000b0-seona-reid-building-steven-holl-architects-photo)
 <p>This image inside reveals how spacious the building feels, with high ceilings and the different levels being open to one another.
 Here you can also see one of the open columns that goes all the way to the top of the building, allowing light to come in and keep everything well lit.
-All of the walls are simply painted white, allowing for students' art to be the main focus when put on display.</p>
+All of the walls are simply painted white, allowing for students' art to be the main focus when put on display.
+The image also shows the winding geometry of the building, which helps it act as a catalyst for creativity and makes the environment feel free flowing.</p>

 ___